You are here: Urology Textbook > Prostate > Prostatitis > Acute bacterial prostatitis

 Duration of Antibiotic Therapy

 Antibiotic treatment is given parenterally for 3–7 days.
-Afterwards, treatment is switched to a full-dose oral antibiotic treatment for 2–4 weeks.
-Prospective studies of acute prostatitis are lacking.
+Afterward, treatment is switched to a full-dose oral antibiotic for 2–4 weeks.

 Symptomatic Treatment

-- Suprapubic catheter drainage is necessary in urinary retention or refractory fever.
+- Suprapubic catheter drainage is necessary for urinary retention or refractory fever.

 - Bed rest